Dirty Heads: Midnight Control (2022)

 Dirty Heads recorded their eighth studio full-length album, titled, Midnight Control, which was released via Better Noise Music on August 26, 2022.
 It features cover art created by bassist David Foral and 2 singles; "Life's Been Good" (Joe Walsh cover) and "Heavy Water" with Grammy Award-nominated band Common Kings.
 "Heavy Water" is a song about empowerment", Jared Watson shared.
 "Being in the water constantly from a young age, we know the power of the ocean.
 There is nothing more powerful or uncontrollable.
 'Heavy Water' is a metaphor for life because when life throws something at you that's unforeseen and uncontrollable, you will be ready for it and not let it overtake you."

 Jared "Dirty J" Watson performing with the Dirty Heads on their Island Glow tour at Ovation Hall in Atlantic City, July 22, 2023.

 Jared also spoke about the meaning behind and the making of Midnight Control.
 "The album is the culmination of almost twenty years of musical exploration, creativity, and our love for creating original impactful art and music.
 It's the best album we've ever written, and I think that's due to the fact we have been through so much, done so much, and are comfortable as songwriters, producers, players and human beings."

 Slightly Dirty Tour (2024)

 Jared Watson performs with Dirty Heads at the Freedom Mortgage Pavilion in Camden as part of the Slightly Dirty Tour.
 Watson has taken to wearing shorts for the first time on tour on some nights.

-In July of 2024, Dirty Heads and Slightly Stoopid co-headlined the Slightly Dirty Tour with support from The Elovaters, Common Kings, Passafire and Hirie.
+In July 2024, Dirty Heads and Slightly Stoopid co-headlined the Slightly Dirty Tour with support from The Elovaters, Common Kings, Passafire and Hirie.
 The highly anticipated tour began in Cleveland and runs through the Summer of 2024.
 Reviews of the tour were universally positive with crowd enthusiasm, a fantastic setlist and the energy of the bands being the driver behind the popular American Reggae bands' success.

+7 Seas (2026–present)

+On February 13, 2026, Dirty Heads released their first single, Seven Seas.
+It is their first new song in nearly 4 years.
+On March 17, 2026, they released their second single, One Of Those Days.
+They announced their ninth studio album called 7 Seas.
+It will be released on June 12, 2026.